Axiom of Reason

 Founder & Project Lead

-The Founder & Project Lead (FPL) has the responsibility to unify the project towards the shared goal of metaverse.
+The Founder & Project Lead (FPL) is the project’s only permanent member and has the responsibility to unify the project towards the shared goal of metaverse.
 To this end, they will continue to maintain guidelines and general direction for forward motion on this path with the collaborative community as a whole.

 A Core Maintainer is appointed by the Project Lead in consultation with the other CMs.

 A Core Maintainer does not have to be a developer.
 Core Maintainers are tasked with the responsibility of guiding and contributing to the project in all aspects, delegating and deferring as needed.
 The CMs represent the project and therefore act accordingly.

 Collaborators & Community